 Read full article: http://bit.ly/2wgosGh

-The LinkNYC project, powered by Google, is bringing internet access throughout the five boroughs — along with a host of privacy concerns as the city sells its citizens’ locations, movements and various other data to third parties.
+The LinkNYC project, powered by Google, is bringing internet access throughout the five boroughs — and a host of privacy concerns as the city sells its citizens’ locations, movements, and various other data to third parties.

-Find out what’s going on behind the scenes with these cool, street-side kiosks in this eye-opening article: http://bit.ly/29wt40n
+Find out what’s going on behind the scenes with these cool, but “stealthy,” street-side kiosks in this eye-opening article: http://bit.ly/29wt40n

-Website load time is part of Google’s criteria for ranking sites.
-This is one of the things within your control to help you gain visibility in search engines.
-A few others are responsive (mobile friendly) design, publishing ongoing, useful content, and optimizing pages for the right keywords.
-For now, let’s look at some things you can do to speed up your site …
+Website load time is part of Google’s criteria for ranking sites and one of the things within your control to help you gain visibility in search engines.
+A few others are responsive (mobile friendly) design, publishing ongoing, helpful content, and optimizing pages with the right keywords.
+Let’s look at some things you can do to speed up your site.

 Read full article: http://bit.ly/29TPAzf

 Accessibility is taken seriously at Google.
 They’ve now combined strong accessibility guidelines for Android developers with their speech recognition technology to make smartphones more accessible than ever.
-This article is a good description of Google’s approach, but it also provides insight into the importance of accessibility and how web products need to think about the people that can be better reached and served through the best practices of good accessibility.
+This article describes Google’s approach, but it also provides insight into the importance of accessibility and how designers need to think about the people who can be better served through good accessibility.